openvinotoolkit/training_extensions/for_developers/product_design.md

 3. **Support Various Data Formats without Worrying about Customizing the Input Data Pipeline**

-   _Much of the time for an AI project is likely to be spent on data-related tasks ..._[^6]
+   _"Much of the time for an AI project is likely to be spent on data-related tasks ..."_[^6]

    When developing a new deep learning model, one of the most tedious tasks is often creating a data pipeline for the given dataset.
    Developers must study the data schema of the provided dataset and parse it into a data entity consumable by both the data augmentation pipeline and the model.